Travel and disruption information

 - Know your alternative routes: Is your destination served by other modes, which normally would be slower, but may be useful in emergencies?
 Can you catch a parallel train line to your usual one, then catch a cross-suburb bus or tram?
 It’s worth a little research before it happens.

 - Disruptions in the loop frequently result in trains running direct to/from Flinders Street.
 It may be helpful to go either to Flinders Street, or another interchange station outside the CBD (eg Richmond, North Melbourne, Caulfield)

 - Find out what’s going on.
 Sometimes there will be alternative services in place.
 Sometimes services will be re-routed around the disruption (this often happens for CBD tram services).
-If staff on the ground don’t know, then ring Metlink or the operators to find out what’s happening.
+If staff on the ground don’t yet know, you can ring PTV using the above number.

 - Radio and online sources may also tell you what’s going on.
 (See links above.)

 - Look for running services which may get you part or most of the way, to a point where you can walk or get a taxi the last stop or two.